ezrosent/frawk/README.md

 build frawk only with support for its bytecode interpreter: to do so, build without the `llvm_backend` feature.

+frawk currently requires a `nightly` compiler.
+Using `rustup default nightly`, or some other method to run a nightly compiler release is currently required to build frawk.

-With those prerequesites, cloning this repository and a `cargo build --release` or `cargo install --path <frawk repo path>` will produce a binary that you can add to your `PATH` if you so choose:
+With those prerequesites, cloning this repository and a `cargo build --release` or `cargo [+nightly] install --path <frawk repo path>` will produce a binary that you can add to your `PATH` if you so choose:

 ```
 $ cd <frawk repo path>
 # With LLVM
-$ cargo install --path .
+$ cargo +nightly install --path .
 # Without LLVM, but with other recommended defaults
-$ cargo install --path . --no-default-features --features use_jemalloc,allow_avx2
+$ cargo +nightly install --path . --no-default-features --features use_jemalloc,allow_avx2
 ```

 frawk is now on [crates.io](https://crates.io/crates/frawk), so running